apolopena/express-react-starter/README.md

 ### Run integration tests locally
 7. Start MySql and wait until it is ready.
 A [script](https://github.com/apolopena/express-react-starter/blob/main/mysql.sh) has been provided for easy starting and stopping of mysql.
+8. Ensure you have a database to connect to for the test.
-8. create an .env file with valid credentials in `./server` using `.env.template` as your guide
+9. Create an .env file with valid credentials (including the proper database name) in `./server` using `.env.template` as your guide.
-9. Run tests: `cd server && yarn run test`
+10. Run tests: `cd server && yarn run test`